 At the onset of the COVID-19 pandemic, wellness checkpoints were one of the many measures implemented to keep our teams and donors safe and protect our essential operations.

-As we, as an organization, continue to adapt to evolving information on the virus, these measures are being consistently reviewed to ensure we can continue to safely deliver on our promise to patients and improve the donor and employee experience.
+These measures are being consistently reviewed to ensure we can continue to safely deliver on our promise to patients and improve the donor and employee experience.

-- Employees working at the wellness checkpoints will no longer be required to read the wellness-check questionnaire to each individual entering our sites.
+Employees working at the wellness checkpoints will no longer be required to read the wellness-check questionnaire to each individual entering our sites.

-- Instead, before entering our sites, individuals will be asked to read the questionnaire on a large poster prior to approaching the wellness checkpoint.
+Instead, before entering our sites, individuals will be asked to read the questionnaire on a large poster prior to approaching the wellness checkpoint.

-- If the individual answers “YES” to any of the questions, they will be advised that they are unable to enter our sites and will be encouraged to return when they can answer “NO” to all of the questions.
+If the individual answers “YES” to any of the questions, they will be advised that they are unable to enter our sites and will be encouraged to return when they can answer “NO” to all of the questions.

 As information on the virus continues to evolve, we are constantly looking at ways to safely improve efficiencies as well as the donor and employee experience.
 We anticipate that this change will contribute to the following:

-- Improve donor experience by allowing donors to self-postpone their donation in advance of entering our sites.
+Improve donor experience by allowing donors to self-postpone their donation in advance of entering our sites.

-- Improve employee experience by simplifying the process and reducing the repetitive nature of the questions at the wellness checkpoint.
+Improve employee experience by simplifying the process and reducing the repetitive nature of the questions at the wellness checkpoint.

-- Provide a consistent approach for both employees and donors.
+Provide a consistent approach for both employees and donors.

 Will a donor be deferred for a specific period of time if they answer “YES” to any of the wellness check questions?